schmaustech/assisted-installer-pxe-blog/README.md

 EOF
 ~~~

-The rest of the components which will also be appended do not need much tweaking:
+The KlusterletAddonConfig and ManagedCluster components which will also be appended do not need much tweaking:

 ~~~bash
 $ cat << EOF >> ~/cluster-kni21.yaml